Things You Should Know

 Other Information You Should Know

-Much of the information that we store about our Firefox account users is easily accessible by logging into your account.
-You can learn more about managing your data.
-To make requests, please contact us through our Data Subject Access Request Portal.
+You can learn more about managing your data and how to enable or disable sync.
+Also, much of the information that we store about our Mozilla account users is easily accessible by signing in to your account, where you can also update your data sharing settings.
+To make requests regarding your personal data, please contact us through our Data Subject Access Request Portal.

-If you have any other questions regarding our privacy practices, please contact us at email@example.com.
+If you have any other questions regarding personal data or our privacy practices, please contact us at firstname.lastname@example.org.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights regardless of where the individual lives.
 We will honor your request unless a legal requirement prevents us from doing so or a legal exception applies.